yanCerv/FreeToGame-iOS/README.md

 - **Screens and Flow**
   - **MainTabView**: Main container with a `TabView` and navigation (`NavigationStack`).
-  - **HomeView**: List of sections (Trending, Most Played, New Releases, Community Recommendations), each with horizontal scrolling.
+  - **HomeView**: List of sections (Trending, Most Played, New Releases, And Random Recommendations), each with horizontal scrolling.
   - **SelectedGenreListView**: 2-column grid showing games for a selected genre.
   - **GameDetailView**: Detail view with an expanded image (using `matchedGeometryEffect`), description, screenshots, and minimum system requirements shown in a sheet.